 Fishing is permitted from land only and requires a Virginia freshwater fishing license

 .
-Fishers must adhere to all State regulations regarding creel and size limits.
+Anglers must adhere to all State regulations regarding creel and size limits.
 No boats, swimming or wading is allowed in the lakes.

 - Three Large Picnic Shelters with Charcoal Grills

-- Five Mini Picnic Shelters with Charcoal Grills
+- Six Mini Picnic Shelters with Charcoal Grills

 - Horseshoe Pits

 The following items can be checked out of the park office for free with a driver license or other form of photo identification: badminton equipment, corn hole boards and bags, footballs, frisbees, horseshoes, rubber playground balls, soccer balls, volleyballs, volleyball nets and wheelchairs.

 , please call 385-PARK.